Minor Sherlock Holmes characters: Sigerson Holmes

 The film The Adventure of Sherlock Holmes' Smarter Brother has as its protagonist Sigerson Holmes, whom Sherlock (a minor character) identifies as a brother of himself and Mycroft.

 The name "Sigerson" is an alias mentioned in passing in a Conan Doyle story as an alias Sherlock used while posing as an explorer.

 "Siger Holmes" is also the name given Sherlock's father in Darlene A. Cysper's novel The Crack In The Lens.
 In her following The Consulting Detective trilogy, Siger disowns Sherlock over his choice not to join the family business and use his gifts to become a forensic investigator.
-This would explain Holmes's later use(especially during the Great Hiatus) of the alias(Siger's Son).
+This would explain Holmes's later use(especially during the Great Hiatus) of the alias (Siger's Son).

+Arabel Holmes

+The Podcast, Sherlock and Co, introduced Arabel Holmes in their 2026 adaption of The Adventure of the Greek Interpreter.